Skip to main content

 • A team of... me

 Traditional SEO workflows don't scale.
-You can't manually optimize thousands of pages, track ranking changes, and respond to algorithm updates.
+You can't manually optimize thousands of pages, track ranking changes, and respond to algorithm updates with one person.
+Even with a team of five, you'd be drowning.
 Something had to change.

 The Solution: N8N + LLMs

-I built an automated pipeline using N8N (open-source workflow automation) and various LLMs to handle:
+I built an automated pipeline using N8N and various LLMs to handle the three biggest time sinks in SEO: content optimization, keyword research, and technical monitoring.

 2. Keyword Research at Scale